easyJet (OTCMKTS:EJTTF) Upgraded to Buy by Zacks Investment Research

-Zacks Investment Research upgraded shares of easyJet (OTCMKTS:EJTTF) from a hold rating to a buy rating in a research report report published on Tuesday, Zacks.com reports.
-The brokerage currently has $13.00 target price on the stock.
+easyJet (OTCMKTS:EJTTF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Monday, Zacks.com reports.
+The brokerage currently has a $14.00 target price on the stock.
+Zacks Investment Research‘s target price points to a potential upside of 15.70% from the company’s previous close.

 According to Zacks, “EasyJet plc is an airline company.
 It operates primarily in the United Kingdom and Europe.
 EasyJet plc is based in Luton, the United Kingdom. “

-A number of other equities research analysts also recently commented on the stock.
-Sanford C. Bernstein reissued a buy rating on shares of easyJet in a research report on Sunday, June 20th.
-The Goldman Sachs Group reaffirmed a hold rating on shares of easyJet in a research report on Monday, April 19th.
-UBS Group reaffirmed a buy rating on shares of easyJet in a research report on Monday, April 19th.
-Credit Suisse Group reaffirmed a buy rating on shares of easyJet in a research report on Thursday, May 20th.
-Finally, Berenberg Bank reaffirmed a hold rating on shares of easyJet in a research report on Sunday, May 30th.
-Five research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock. easyJet currently has a consensus rating of Buy and an average price target of $12.00.
+Other analysts have also issued reports about the company.
+Morgan Stanley upgraded easyJet to a “buy” rating and set a $11.00 price target on the stock in a report on Monday, July 12th.
+UBS Group reiterated a “buy” rating on shares of easyJet in a report on Monday, April 19th.
+Credit Suisse Group restated a “buy” rating on shares of easyJet in a research note on Thursday, May 20th.
+Berenberg Bank restated a “hold” rating on shares of easyJet in a research note on Sunday, May 30th.
+Finally, Sanford C. Bernstein restated a “buy” rating on shares of easyJet in a research note on Sunday, June 20th.
+Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock. easyJet has an average rating of “Buy” and an average price target of $12.50.

 About easyJet